Matterhorn Glacier Paradise Tickets

 Ride a short elevator to the open-air summit terrace, the highest viewing platform in Europe.
 From here, enjoy sweeping views across Switzerland, France, and Italy.
 On clear days, you can spot Mont Blanc, Gran Paradiso, and the Matterhorn, all from one breathtaking vantage point.

-Stop for a meal at the summit restaurant (not included)
+Stop for a meal at the summit restaurant

 Return to Zermatt Bergbahnen with ease